lindsaycode05/plants-website-project/README.md

 - Mobile first workflow

 ### I have practiced JavaScript a lot in this project and have implemented many interactive components (dark mode toggle, accordion)
-### So it was an amazing experience for me and was my start with JS ecosystem & and also I have practiced working more with Git by writing more descriptive commit and more of them as a whole
+### So it was an amazing experience for me and was my start with JS ecosystem & and also I have practiced working more with Git by writing more descriptive commits and more of them as a whole

 ## [Live Website](https://minimalist-plants-website.netlify.app)